DawidWraga/davstack/packages/sound/README.md

 			step="0.01"
 			value={volume}
 			onMouseUp={() => {
-				// warning: make sure you actually have "pop" sound configured in your sound store soundStore.playSound('pop');
+				// make sure you actually have "pop" sound configured in your sound store soundStore.playSound('pop');
 			}}
 			onTouchEnd={() => {